arthurdegrandpre/Open_HRRS_W2/README.md

 ## Roadmap
 Steps that are not yet fully functionnal or incorporated include :

-- wet vs dry objects classification (status: functionnal, but very slow and very manual)
+- wet vs dry objects classification (status: done for glinted images, but very slow and very manual)
-- sun glint correction (status: functionnal, quite fast and joined to wet vs dry classification)
+- sun glint correction (status: functionnal, but requires a very unstable manual step and results are not very good)
+- New unresolved issue : Vertical stripping artifacts (Sensor issue generating large amounts of noise. problematic for vegetation mapping)
-- vegetation classification (status: not yet coded, very similar method to wet vs dry classification, ETA March-April)
+- vegetation classification (status: not yet coded, very similar method to wet vs dry classification, ETA delayed to may-june)
-- better georeferencing and reprojection (data specific objective for 2019 CEGRIM data, ETA Q2 2020)
+- better georeferencing and reprojection (data specific objective for 2019 CEGRIM data, ETA Q2(3) 2020)
 - pansharpening and high resolution classification (status: optionnal, but can greatly improve mapping resolution.
-ETA Q2 2020)
+ETA Q3 2020)
 - parrallel processing (status: optionnal, but can greatly improve processing speed.
-ETA Q2 2020)
+ETA Q2(3) 2020)
 - pack code into functions and into a library (status: optionnal, ETA ???)
 - add a *shiny* application interface (status: optionnal, ETA ???)